Rescuers close to plane that crashed in Nepal with 22 aboard

 “Poor visibility due to bad weather is hindering the efforts.
 The plane has not yet been located,” he said.
 Rescuers were trying to reach an area where locals allegedly saw a fire, although it is still unclear what was burning, Silwal added.
 He said that officials can only verify the information once the troops reached the location.

-Sudarshan Bartaula, spokesman for Tara Air, said the air search may have to be stopped for the day because of nightfall.
-“Rescuers have narrowed down a possible location of the plane, but have not found any sign of the aircraft,” he said.
+Sudarshan Bartaula, spokesman for Tara Air, said that rescuers had narrowed down a possible location of the plane.

 There were six foreigners on board the plane, including four Indians and two Germans, according to a police official, who spoke on condition of anonymity because he wasn’t authorized to talk to the media.

-Note: This version has corrected the location to west of the capital, not east.